justmiles/ecs-deploy/README.md

 # ecs-deploy
-Lambda function to bump image version in ECS
+A fast and flexible tool to deploy to Amazon Web Service's Elastic Container Service

+    Usage:
+      ecs-deploy [flags]
+      ecs-deploy [command]

+    Available Commands:
+      help        Help about any command
+      ship        Ship an application to ECS

+    Flags:
+      -d, --debug     Enable debug logging
+      -h, --help      help for ecs-deploy
+          --version   version for ecs-deploy

+    Use "ecs-deploy [command] --help" for more information about a command.

+## Installation

+    [Download the build for your machine](https://github.com/justmiles/ecs-deploy/releases), unzip, and add to your `$PATH`

 ## Usage
+Run `ecs-deploy --help` to view available commands

+Example:

+    ecs-deploy ship --application myapp --environment qa --version latest

+## Usage in AWS Lambda
-After you've deployed this as a Lambda function it can be invoked with the following JSON payload
+Deployed this as a Lambda function and it can be invoked with the following JSON payload

   - Application - name of the application you want to update.
   - Version - desired version
   - Environment - name of target environment (ECS Cluster)

-Note: This function expects you're following the practice that an ECS Service is in the format `<env>-<application>`

-## Terraform Module
+You can use the included Terraform module to provision your Lambda function

-1. Upload the [latest release](https://github.com/justmiles/ecs-deploy/releases/latest) to S3
+1. Upload the [latest linux_amd64 release](https://github.com/justmiles/ecs-deploy/releases/latest) to S3

 2. Implement the following module

         module "ecs_deploy" {
           source    = "git::ssh://git@github.com/justmiles/ecs-deploy.git?ref=master//tfmodule"
           s3_bucket = "my-s3-bucket"
-          s3_key    = "LAMBDA_ARTIFACTS/ecs-deploy/ecs-deploy-v0.1.0.zip"
+          s3_key    = "ecs-deploy.zip"
         }